 What kind of creatures are we humans, anyway?
 Even if you’ve never asked the question quite as I have here, I know that you have assumptions about human nature.
 If you’re someone who generally likes people, who believes that most folks are basically good and that the bad apple is a rare occurrence, you have a certain view of humankind.
 If you live behind a three-metre electrified chain-link fence with six locks on every door and guns where you can easily reach them, that betrays another, quite contrasting view of humankind.

+Differing assumptions about human nature are also nothing new, having appeared throughout human history in various forms.
 Fifteenth century political philosopher Thomas Hobbes is still remembered for a decidedly pessimistic evaluation of human nature.
 In his seminal book Leviathan, Hobbes states his belief that people are basically antisocial and violent.
 Human beings are by nature in a state of war, “where every man is enemy to every man.”

 We live, said Hobbes, in “continual fear and danger of violent death, and the life of man solitary, poor, nasty, brutish and short”.
 Hobbes thought that a person has no capacity for governing himself: he must rely upon a strong, overbearing and (if necessary) cruel government to keep his chaotic instincts in check.